Invisalign vs Traditional Braces Quincy, MA

 Once your teen is done wearing Invisalign or traditional braces they will need to wear a retainer.
 It is normal and few, if any, can escape this reality.
 The reason is simple.
 Teeth can revert back to their old position, if only slightly.
 Wearing a retainer at night, can help to keep teeth in the correct and improved position.
 The good news is that your teen will be so used to wearing their aligners, a retainer will not seem like a big deal.
 In our Quincy dental office, we can explain the various options for retainers but typically recommend a clear, full retainer that closely resembles the aligners they are accustomed to.

 Call our Quincy, Massachusetts dental office at 617-982-1649 to discuss this solution in further detail.
-At Premier Dental of Quincy and Milton, we can answer your questions and help your teen to make an informed decision regarding their orthodontics treatment.
+At Core Dental Group and Implants Center, we can answer your questions and help your teen to make an informed decision regarding their orthodontics treatment.
 We are located in the Quincy area and look forward to meeting you to discuss Invisalign Teen®.

 How do I get started with Invisalign®?